Darlington Mowden Park Sharks

-Darlington Mowden Park Sharks Ladies Rugby Football Club (commonly shortened to DMP Sharks, also known briefly as DMP Durham Sharks for partnership purposes) is a women's rugby union club in Darlington, County Durham, England founded in 1996.
-Their top try scorer (42 tries in 68 appearances) Louisa Ramsey became the first player to score over 10 tries for Scotland.
+Darlington Mowden Park Sharks Ladies Rugby Football Club (commonly shortened to DMP Sharks) is a women's rugby union club in Darlington, County Durham, England founded in 1994 as Ripon Ladies RUFC.

 They are the ladies team of Darlington Mowden Park R.F.C. and played in the Allianz Premier 15s until 2023.
-They also play their home games at The Darlington Arena.
+They play their home games at The Darlington Arena.